Francesco149/flake/README.md

 edit `machines/mymachine/configuration.nix` to your liking. you probably want to remove the ssh and mitigations configs as they would give me access to your machine and make it insecure

+check the bottom of `/etc/nixos/configuration.nix` and copy the stateVersion line to your `configuration.nix`

 add your own machine configuration to `flake.nix` in nixosConfigurations